Equal opportunities in chemistry

 Tom Götze, Leipzig

-The commission has up to ten members, the composition of which reflects the diversity in the GDCh.
-The JCF (Young Chemistry Forum) has the right to nominate a member.
-At least one member should, if possible, be a member of the GDCh board.
+The commission has up to ten members, whose composition reflects the diversity within the German Chemical Society (GDCh).
+The Young Chemistry Forum (JCF) has the right to nominate one member.
+At least one member should ideally be a member of the GDCh Executive Board.
 The members of the "Equal Opportunities in Chemistry" commission are appointed by the GDCh Board .
-The term of office is four years, two years for the Chair and deputy.
-From June 2021, a representative of the JCF will be invited to the meetings with guest status.
+The term of office is four years, except for the Chair and vice-chair, where the term is two years.
+From June 2021 onwards, a representative of the JCF will be invited to each meeting as a guest.

 Dr. Rolf Albach studied chemistry in Bonn and at the Technical University of Munich, where he received his doctorate in 1992 under WA Herrmann in U. Küsthardt's team.
 After a NATO scholarship at the Université de Paris-Sud under J.-J. Girerd, he joined Bayer AG in 1994 and has worked there since 1998 in management positions in research, application technology, sales and post-merger integration in the Polyurethanes business unit.
 He is currently leading R&D projects in the field of circular economy, automotive interiors and flame retardancy and also supports dissertations in these topics at domestic and foreign universities.
 From October 2020, he took on a teaching position at the FH Aachen.
 Rolf Albach has an MBA double degree from the WHU Otto Beisheim School of Management (Vallendar) and the Kellogg School of Management at Northwestern University (Chicago).